On this page

 Keep up with OrderEase and access industry-leading order operation insights.

 EDI compliance means being able to send and receive documents (like purchase orders, invoices, and shipping notices) in the exact format and process required by your trading partners.
-But here’s the challenge: QuickBooks, like most accounting and ERP systems, isn’t natively EDI compliant.
+But here’s the challenge: no version of QuickBooks (Online, Desktop, or Enterprise), includes native EDI capabilities.

-Without an integrated EDI platform, your team has to go into supplier portals, copy information into order forms, and then copy that data back into QuickBooks.
+Because QuickBooks can’t interpret EDI documents, your team becomes the “translator.”; without modern EDI integration, your team has to go into supplier portals, copy information into order forms, and then copy that data back into QuickBooks.

 This is where the type of EDI solution you choose matters.